top of page

 LODGE OF INSTRUCTION

-All Officers and Past Masters are requested to attend.
-A cordial invitation is extended to all MM’s including any Visiting Brethren
+All Officers are requested to attend and a cordial invitationn is extended to all MM's

-Lecture Master will be Bro W. Baty, PM, PProvSGW, Director of Ceremonies
+Lecture Master will be Bro R.A.
+Sullivan, PPJGW, Acting Director of Ceremonies

-Anyone wishing to attend and dine MUST notify our Lodge Secretary in advance so that our Caterer is made aware of the dining numbers
+This meeting will be well attended and anyone wishing to come along and dine MUST notify our Lodge Secretary in advance so that our Caterer is aware of the dining numbers

 Visiting Brethren will always receive a warm welcome to St Mary’s Lodge.
-Come along and enjoy a great masonic evening, but if you wish to dine, please notify our Secretary
+Just come along and enjoy a great masonic evening, but if you wish to dine, please notify our Secretary

 Please note, we do NOT meet in January, July or August, with February being our Annual Festival